 Other than that, our departure was uneventful.
 There were no incidents, no missing papers, no need to bribe the officials, no fanfare or excitement.

 I have a memory of walking to the plane in the hot sun (I think we left at about 2:30 in the afternoon, and it was always hot at 2:30 in the afternoon).
-We climbed steps and boarded the plan.
+We climbed steps and boarded the plane.
 Then the doors closed, the plane taxied to the end of the runway, and a few moments later then we were in the air on our way to Mombasa, the first leg of our thirty-hour journey home.

 After a short flight and landing in Mombasa, our plane sat on the tarmac for an hour with its engines and electrical systems off.
 This came as no surprise, since the same thing had happened when we had been traveling in the other direction.
 Still, it was stifling.
 The afternoon sun, the extreme humidity from the Indian Ocean, and the closeness of the cabin made for an oppressive atmosphere.
 Thankfully, the crew had opened the rear door of the plane for unloading things, and there was a small platform where we get a breath of fresh, albeit humid, air.
 Even moving as little as possible, I found myself sweating freely, and pondered grimly how that would feel for the next day or so without a chance to wash up.
 After about an hour and a half, our purgatory came to an end, the lights and the air conditioning came back on, the engines whined into life, and we took off again for the four-hour flight to Addis Ababa.